Scotland fans dare to dream after magnificent win over Spain

 Hamish explained that typically when he speaks to the media about Scotland it has followed "massive failures".

-He recalled giving an interview while on the train home for a particularly painful in 2003.
+He recalled giving an interview while on the train home from a particularly painful 6-0 defeat to the Netherlands in 2003.

 "It was like Bonnie Prince Charlie's army retreating from Culloden," the Tartan Army member said.